 Noel Dobarganes is a Cuban artist born in Matanzas in 1977 who currently lives in Miami.
-He studied at the “Escuela Profesional de Artes Plásticas Roberto Diago” (Matanzas) from 1997 to 2000, specializing in painting.
+He studied at the “Escuela Profesional de Artes Plásticas Roberto Diago” (Matanzas).

 Dobarganes focuses on time and memory as fundamental axes of reflection and likes the complexity of color, areas and lines.

 His spaces are loaded in a way that sometimes we get a certain “horror vacui”.
 The artist likes decoration, ornament.